flutter/website/src/ui/layout/tutorial.md

 * A `Column` widget displays any elements within its `children` property in the order listed.
-  The first element listed in the `children` list displays at the top of the stack.
+  The first element listed in the `children` list displays at the top of the list.
 Elements in the `children` list display in array order on the screen from top to bottom.

 [`SingleChildScrollView`]: {{api}}/widgets/SingleChildScrollView-class.html